There is no one industry that has remained untouched by the never-ending updates and upgrades to technology used in standard business tasks.

-Rapid communication – often through social media, Artificial Intelligence or chat programs – can help disruptors learn from customers in near-real time, improve their processes and iterate on the fly.
+On the flip slide, rapid communication – often through social media, Artificial Intelligence or chat programs – can help disruptors learn from customers in near-real time, improve their processes and iterate on the fly.

-Pinpointing an Industry That’s Ripe for Disruption
+Identifying an Industry Poised for Disruption

 How can a company cause disruption?
 It starts with pinpointing the weaknesses of their competitors, and creating innovative products or services.
 For example, big companies are often very slow to adapt to the latest technologies.
 Startups, on the other hand, typically excel in rapidly scaling the latest technological advancements to meet consumer needs.